sonic-net/SONiC/doc/mgmt/Certificate_Management.md

 X.509 Public Key Certificates are used by REST and gNMI services currently and will be used by other services in the future.
 Configuring these certificates requires manually generating and placing the certificate and key files on the filesystem manually.
 Then you must configure the redis keys manually as well and restart the services.
 There is also the issue of upgrades where the location of the certificates are placed is not preserved causing these services to break until the files locations are restored.
 Finally, when certificates expire or are about to expire, there is no warning or alarm for this event or any other issue with the certificates such as invalid hostnames, weak encryption, revocation etc.

 The certificate management feature will introduce a new YANG model and CLI to address the above issues.
 It will handle certificate generation and file management along with association of these certificates with a given service via a security profile.
 It will also ensure that the certificates are available after upgrade/downgrade and handle certificate rotation and alarms to alert on certificate issues.
+RPCs will be defined in the YANG model and exposed via REST and gNOI RPC interfaces to trigger certificate related actions.

 ## 1.1 Target Deployment Use Cases